 Plan Review and Public Comment

-- This plan shall be reviewed and maintained by the Capital Region BOCES’ Health & Safety Committee and reviewed on an annual basis on or before September 1 of each year.
-A copy of the plan is on the Capital Region BOCES website.
+- This plan shall be reviewed and maintained by the Albany-Schoharie-Schenectady-Saratoga BOCES’ Health & Safety Committee and reviewed on an annual basis on or before September 1st of each year.
+A copy of the plan is on the BOCES website.

-- Pursuant to Commissioner’s Regulation 155.17 (e)(3), this plan will be made available for a 30-day public comment period prior to its re-adoption.
-The BOCES-wide school safety plan was adopted by the School Board on July 20, 2020 after the required public hearing that provided for the participation of school personnel, parents, students and any other interested parties.
+- Pursuant to Commissioner’s Regulation 155.17, this plan will be made available for a 30-day public comment prior to its re-adoption.
+The BOCES-wide school safety plan will be re-adopted by the School Board on July 15, 2023 after the required public hearing that provided for the participation of school personnel, parents, students and any other interested parties.

 - While linked to the BOCES-wide school safety plan, the building-level emergency response plan shall be confidential and shall not be subject to disclosure under Article 6 of the Public Officers Law or any other provision of law, in accordance with Education Law Section 2801-a.
 The building-level emergency response plan shall be kept confidential and shall not be disclosed except to authorized department staff and law enforcement officers.

-The BOCES-wide school safety plan provides the framework for the building-level emergency response plan.
+The BOCES-wide school safety plan provides the framework for the building level emergency response plan.
 The purpose of a uniform plan is to ensure organization-wide continuity for emergency responses.
-These general emergency responses are used to assist school employees, students, parents and emergency responders learn one system that can be used at Capital Region BOCES.
+These general emergency responses are used to assist school employees, students, parents and emergency responders learn one system that can be used by the Albany Schoharie-Schenectady-Saratoga BOCES.

 Identification of Sites of Potential Emergency, Including:

-- A list of areas has been identified as having the potential to impact within the BOCES.
+- A list of areas has been identified as having the potential to impact BOCES facilities.
 This list has been created for reference and awareness.
 The list is not all-inclusive for every emergency.
 However, these areas have been identified as having the most probable impact on BOCES facilities or boundaries should they have or create an emergency.
 A list of potential community-based hazards or emergency situations has been noted in the building-level emergency response plan.

 - The BOCES Health & Safety Committee has recognized that there are many factors that could cause an emergency within our school building.
 There are also factors that need to be considered when responding to an emergency.
 A list of potential internal and external hazards or emergency situations has been noted in the building-level emergency response plan.

 BOCES has developed multi-hazard response guides.
-These guidelines are located in the building-level emergency response plan and are in Incident Command System (ICS) format.
+These guidelines are located in the building-level emergency response plan and are in ICS (Incident Command System) format.
 Plans for taking the following actions in response to an emergency where appropriate are, including but not limited to:

 - Initial Actions